oconnordavid15/Schizophrenia_Hofstra/README.md

 # Inquisit-6-Box-Task
 Inquisit 6 Box Task

-Welcome to the project our goal is to create the following
+Welcome to the project and congrats on being human!